 I moved to Germany in the early 80's, and off and on I lived there for a total of fifteen years.
 During that time I was fortunate to hook up with several Irish musicians there who helped me progress in my playing, most notably the Cork fiddle player Imelda Morrison.
 I often traveled to Ireland for the fleadheanna and sessions, spending much time in both Clare and Galway.
 There is certainly great music played in the towns and villages of those two counties!

 I moved to Anchorage, Alaska in 1997, and I was both surprised and delighted to find such a vibrant and first-class Irish music scene there.
 In 2007 I moved to Portland, Oregon, which has an even larger and more established Irish music community.
-Now I've moved back to Pittsburgh after 43 years away.
+I moved back to Pittsburgh in 2011 after 43 years away.
 When you've been a Nomad all your life, it's a bit easier to pull up stakes.
 Being semi-retired now also helps, as does having a loving wife who will come with me to ensure I stay out of trouble!
-Ellen and I moved to Maine in the fall of 2017, and we are enjoying life up here in the north country very much.
+Ellen and I now live in Maine, and we are enjoying life up here in the north country very much.

 I sincerely hope that you enjoy the music on this site!